About Mrs. Keller

 This fall marks my eighth year teaching at Pearl Creek!
 Since joining Pearl Creek, I've had the pleasure of substitute teaching K-6, as well as teaching 3rd through 6th grade students.
 I'm very excited to rejoin the great staff, students, and parents for the 2017-2018 school year!

-I hope you find this website useful.
+I hope you, find this website useful.
 My goal in building this site is to offer another form of communication and convenience to you, the parent, as well as to your child.
 If you have any suggestions on how I can make it more useful, I'd appreciate them.

-Working with some amazing colleagues, as well as teaching in my own classroom has definitely impacted my teaching methods.
 My teaching philosophy is ever-evolving due to the dynamics of the students I work with and the influences of other teachers I learn about.
 The two tenets that I still grasp onto for what I do in the classroom still follow:

 1. One-on-One Matters